oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 Just like we can define VM-wide and vNIC-profile-specific custom properties, we would like to set per-network ones.
 This would allow users to pass special parameters to tweak the way by which Vdsm sets up a network on a host.

-Preset property keys will exist for bridge options and for ethtool options.
-These will provide a way for the network administrator to easily set options for bridges which implement oVirt VM networks and to specify ethtool options for any host interface to which an oVirt network is attached.
-It should be noted that ethtool options do not really "belong" to a network, but rather to an interface.
-However, implementation-wise it would be simpler to include them as part of network custom properties.
-This might be remedied in the future, if it turns out to be confusing for users.
+Preset property keys will exist for bridge options.
+These will provide a way for the network administrator to easily set options for bridges which implement oVirt VM networks.
+In addition, the feature could be used, along with a preset VDSM hook, to specify ethtool options for any host interface to which an oVirt network is attached.
+It should be noted that ethtool options do not really "belong" to a network, but rather to an interface, therefore the property doesn't display by default.
+In the future, it is possible custom properties could be supplied for host interfaces, thereby obviating the need to configure ethtool_opts on a network.

 ### Benefit to oVirt